Lykkedk/cdsp-samplerate-control/README.md

+### SuperPlayer's CamillaDSP SampleRate Controller & pCP Combo

 ## cdsp-samplerate-control - Alsa plugin [samplerate auto changer] for camilladsp
 *Only for betatesters or the brave one's - ! ;-)*

 ### The alsa plugin is created by user seashell at diyaudio.com...
-Good work!

-### SuperPlayer's CamillaDSP SampleRate Controller & pCP Combo
 ### Verified on piCorePlayer 6.1 on an Raspberry Pi 3 & 4

 *(I'am also working on a script which installs the webinterface for camilladsp, will be released soon i guess.)*